 As part of the admission process to the School of Music, please submit the Prospective Music Major Questionnaire.
-The form is available at http://ABU.edu/node/858 and can be submitted electronically.
 (Contact the Admissions Office at (800) 263-1549 if you need help submitting the form electronically or if you wish to receive a paper copy through the mail.)

 What if I have questions about affordability?